-Tips on Surviving Isolation at Home During a Pandemic
+7 Tips on Surviving Lockdown and Isolation at Home During a Pandemic

-For some time at Gentleman + Son we have been doing our part to help flatten the curve on growing coronavirus infections.
-We have done this through social distancing, self isolation, working from home, limiting our exposure to other risks of infection and following strict hygiene guidelines.
+For some time at Gentleman & Son we have been doing our part to help reduce coronavirus transmissions in our community.
+We have done this through social distancing, self isolation, working from home, wearing a mask indoors, limiting our exposure to other risks of infection and following strict hygiene guidelines.
 This also includes eliminating unnecessary trips out in our local area.
 We are 100% committed.
 We also try and stay informed on all directives from local and federal government and the health experts as they come through.
 Most importantly we have too much respect and admiration for our frontline folk to flout the rules regarding distancing and isolation.

-With that being said, how do we manage the challenge of cabin fever, anxiety and social isolation now that we are cooped up at home 99% of the time day in, day out?
-We knew it would be tricky, but then we asked our go-to mental health expert (from a gentlemanly safe distance) for some very simple manageable tips on keeping our sanity during these confronting times.
-Here are six simple tips we were given to help us cope:
+With that being said and with hard lockdown rules being at the forefront of the fight against this virus, how do we manage the challenge of cabin fever, anxiety, a lack of hope and social isolation, now that we are cooped up at home 99% of the time day in, day out?
+We knew it would be tricky, but then we asked our go-to mental health expert (from a gentlemanly safe distance) Dr Cindy Nour from Mindframe Psychology for some very simple manageable tips on keeping our sanity during these confronting times.
+Here are seven simple tips we were given to help us cope:

 Tip #1 - Reduce your daily dosage of news consumption ...you’ve probably heard it already

-So much news about Covid-19, coronavirus, lockdowns and mass unemployment is repeated throughout the day across numerous channels, feeds and platforms.
+So much news about the number of Covid-19 cases, coronavirus, lockdowns and mass unemployment is repeated throughout the day across numerous channels, feeds and platforms.
 It has been recommended to us to consciously listen to less news, reduce our scrolling on social media, filter content and turn off notifications where you can.
-Also, it is a good idea to have a mutual understanding with friends about off limit topics such as Covid-19.
 So, if it’s not new news, and you have heard it before, skip it!

-Tip #2 - If confined or working from home set yourself a daily routine
+Tip #2 - If confined or working from home try and set yourself a daily routine

 Tip #3 - Make sure to include some “huffy puffy” exercise as part of your weekly routine